 Her photographs were the first published photos to show domestic violence.

-Therese Frare took this picture in 1990.
+Therese Frare took this picture, titled The Face of AIDS, in 1990.
 The original photograph was in black and white because Frare did not want colors to disturb the meaning of the photo’s message.

 The photographer was a student at the time.
 It is not often that a professional photographer, let alone a student, can see such an intimate situation.